rocLv/old.roclv.github.io/_posts/2015-1-29-open-this-blog-about-Ruby-and-Rails.md

+---
+layout: post
+title: Open this blog about ruby and rails
+---
-## Hi, Everyone, from today, I'll use this blog to record something.
+Hi, Everyone, from today, I'll use this blog to record something.